brokerwatch

 Riley and FRG | What Happened

-• Throughout the remainder of the year, B. Riley helped finance the deal, arranging $200 million in loans to Kahn, using his stake in FRG as collateral.
-Nomura Holdings also provided a $500 million loan, further financing the deal and taking equity stakes in FRG.
+• B. Riley helped finance the deal, arranging $200 million in loans to Kahn, using its stake in FRG as collateral.

-• In early 2023, Kahn resigned as CEO of B. Riley amid a criminal investigation into his involvement with the now-defunct Prophecy Asset Management hedge fund.
+• In early 2024, Kahn resigned as CEO of FRG amid a criminal investigation into his involvement with the now-defunct Prophecy Asset Management hedge fund.
 Kahn denied wrongdoing and claimed he was also a victim of fraud related to Prophecy’s collapse.

-• B. Riley and FRG began facing financial challenges, with a significant downturn in consumer spending affecting FRG’s operations, including its retail chains.
+• FRG began facing financial challenges, with a significant downturn in consumer spending affecting FRG’s operations, including its retail chains.
 This economic strain contributed to FRG’s financial instability.

-• By February 2024, FRG filed for Chapter 11 bankruptcy protection in Delaware, citing nearly $2 billion in debts.
+• In November 2024, FRG filed for Chapter 11 bankruptcy protection in Delaware, citing nearly $2 billion in debts.
 The filing followed months of struggles stemming from declines in consumer spending and the ongoing fallout from the Prophecy scandal.

 Source: Los Angeles Times